This updated post was originally published in August 2018.

 Let's start with how you shouldn't respond...

-Don't immediately lower your pricing when someone says you're too expensive, otherwise they'll likely assume that you were over-charging to begin with.
+Don't immediately lower your pricing out of panic when someone says you're too expensive, otherwise they'll assume that you were over-charging to begin with.
+That's not what you want.
 And you'll miss a chance to open a dialogue that can lead to better understanding of your client's requirements and concerns.

 Don't defend yourself